Jordan warns Israel against 'barbaric' attacks on mosque -statement

-Jordan urged Israel on Sunday to stop what it described as "barbaric" attacks on worshippers in Jerusalem'sal Aqsa mosque and said it would step up international pressure.
+AMMAN (Reuters) - Jordan urged Israel on Sunday to stop what it described as “barbaric” attacks on worshippers in Jerusalem’s al Aqsa mosque and said it would step up international pressure.

 Jordan, which has custodianship of Moslem and Christian sites in Jerusalem, said Israel should respect worshippers and international law safeguarding Arab rights.